Vegan Pantry Staple Foods

 Stock Up on Non-perishable Foods (Organic and healthy ingredients of course):

-- Dry grains – quinoa, millet, amaranth (best when mixed with other grains), gluten-free oats, rice (limit rice, because of arsenic content)
+- Dry grains – quinoa, millet, amaranth (best when mixed with other grains), gluten-free oats, rice (look for California short grain organic rice, because of arsenic content in other types of rice)

 - Dry beans, lentils, & split peas